 Most of the time, symptoms appear on the outside of the ear as well as in the crease behind it.
 But they can happen inside the ear canal, too.
-However, the condition doesn’t reach deeper to affect more delicate parts like the eardrum.
+But the condition doesn’t reach deeper to affect more delicate parts like the eardrum.

 Whether your condition is mild or severe, you have several treatment options to ease symptoms on and in your ears.